 While implausibility may be subjective, the legal route is objective.
 But why would someone who’s been wronged so severely refuse legal recourse?
 Shouldn't they be ready to bring the truth into the light?
 Being a barrister means Adele Tomlin has a legal mind and a full understanding of the weight of defamation, liability, and evidence.
 Despite Sangye Nyenpa Rinpoche’s encouragement, Adele Tomlin refuses to take the legal route.
 It appears to be more interested in perpetuating its victim narrative for personal gain than seeking real justice.
 And let’s not forget, the barrister claim adds an extra layer of irony to the situation—it’s highly suspicious that someone with legal training would avoid the most effective way to settle such matters.
 This is why Adele Tomlin's martyrdom narrative falls apart under scrutiny.
 It’s not about justice—it’s about control, manipulation, and selling a story.
 The fact that Adele Tomlin is avoiding accountability shows exactly what it is trying to protect: itself, its story, and its brand.

 Adele Tomlin speaks the language of feminism when it serves its position but abandons its ethics when it doesn't.
 It claims to represent silenced women yet publicly attacks other female practitioners who question it.
 It demands compassion but shows none toward monks, centers, or other accused without due process.
-Its feminism is not about structural reform, but narrative hijack.
+When legitimate questioning is framed loudly repeatedly boringly as bully and harassment towards a pitiable lone woman to deflect scrutiny, dissecting this premise becomes essential.
+For the premise to hold up, some conditions have to be indisputably true:

 If you remove the Karmapa affiliation and discredit the Sangye Nyenpa accusation, Adele Tomlin is revealed in all its carefully staged glory.